speced/bikeshed/README.md

 ---------------------

-After the fixups described above, the preprocessor automatically passes the result through Bert's preprocessor as well, so anything provided by that processor, like automatic in-document cross-refs, TOC generation, and the like.
+After the fixups described above, the preprocessor automatically passes the result through Bert's preprocessor as well.
-I plan to eventually subsume that into this processor as well, but for now just chaining it is sufficient.
+This can be turned off by passing the `--no-bert` option.
+The preprocessor is rapidly subsuming all the functionality of Bert's, so this option will soon become standard behavior.

 As is CSSWG tradition,
 the preprocessor assumes that the source file is called "Overview.src.html", and the desired output file is called "Overview.html".
-I'll add some controls for this later.
+These can be overridden with the `-i` and `-o` options.

 Additional Notes